Monopole and instanton effects in QCD: Instanton effects

 These decays are induced by the weak interaction, and the decay width of the charged pion is derived~\cite{Kugo1} as follows:

 This formula indicates that the decay width is proportional to the mass of the lepton.
-The experimental result of the electron mass~\cite{PDG_2017} is $m_{e}^{Exp.} = 0.5109989461 \pm 0.0000000031 \ [\mbox{MeV}]$, whereas the experimental result of the muon mass~\cite{PDG_2017} is $m_{\mu}^{Exp.} = 105.6583745 \pm 0.0000024 \ [\mbox{MeV}]$.
 The mass ratio of these masses is $m_{e}^{Exp.}/m_{\mu}^{Exp.}$ = $4.83633170(11) \times10^{-3}$.
-Therefore, over 99 \% of the charged pions decay to the muon; thus, the branching ratio of the charged pions, which decay to the muons, is almost 100$\%$.
-We suppose that monopoles do not affect the masses of the leptons.
-We estimate the total decay width of the charged pion from the partial decay width, where the charged pion decays to the muon.
+Therefore, over 99 \% of the charged pions decay to the muon.
+Therefore, we estimate the total decay width of the charged pion from the partial decay width, where the charged pion decays to the muon.
+We suppose that monopoles and instantons do not affect the masses of the leptons.